Time Pressure in Software Engineering: A Systematic Review: Conclusions

-The amount and type of time pressure also play a role: see Section \ref{sec:definitions}.
-Small to moderate time pressure brings out positive effects while very high time pressure provides no additional benefits.
-If the type of time pressure is experienced as positive, it results in more positive outcomes than if the time pressure is experienced as negative.
-Positive time pressure can occur when a team feels that timely delivery is essential.
-Negative time pressure can occur with multiple conflicting goals under time pressure, for example, delivering a high-reliability product with minimal effort.
+The amount and type of time pressure also play a role (see Section~\ref{sec:definitions}).
+Small to moderate time pressure brings out positive effects, while very high time pressure provides no additional benefits.
+If the pressure is experienced as positive, it leads to a more positive outcome than if the time pressure is experienced as negative.
+Positive time pressure can be achieved when a team feels that timely delivery is essential.
+Conversely, multiple conflicting goals, such as having to deliver a high-reliability product with minimal effort, can generate a negative time pressure.
 Typically, negative time pressure is more intense and has the trait of impossibility attached to it.
 Software engineers and managers should be mindful how the software development team feels about the time pressure they are dealing with.

 Saying that time pressure improves efficiency and reduces quality in software engineering is a generalization.
 Important task dependent variations are likely to occur.
-Although, empirical evidence of task-dependent effects of time pressure in software engineering is limited, we have found partial evidence for two variations.
-First, we found evidence that time pressure most often occurs in software quality assurance and testing: see Section \ref{sec:phase}.
-This happens because testing, in particular, is the last phase that precedes software release, and therefore all the schedule slips of earlier phases are felt in software testing.
+Although empirical evidence of task-dependent effects of time pressure in software engineering is limited, we found partial evidence for two variations.
+First, it appears that time pressure most often occurs during software quality assurance and testing (see Section~\ref{sec:phase}).
+This happens because testing, in particular, is the last phase that precedes software release: therefore, all the schedule slips of earlier phases are felt during software testing.
+Another possible cause is having a lower quality product because of time pressure, which ends up needing more testing.
 Second, the effects of time pressure vary according to the type of tasks.
-We found evidence that tasks with high algorithmic nature have fewer efficiency improvements and suffer more from reduced quality than other types of tasks under time pressure ~\cite{topi2005effects,leszak2000case}.
-Software engineers and managers should be particularly mindful in ensuring that software testing is not under too intense and negative time pressure and that tasks that are highly algorithmic in nature have minimal time pressure.
+We found evidence that tasks with a high algorithmic nature have fewer efficiency improvements and suffer more from reduced quality than other types of tasks under time pressure~\cite{topi2005effects,leszak2000case}.
+Software engineers and managers should be particularly mindful in ensuring that software testing is not under too much negative time pressure and that tasks that are highly algorithmic in nature are under minimal pressure.